Battle of Chochiwon: American counterattack

-At 0630 on July 11, four T-34s advanced on 3rd Battalion's position, passing through a minefield without suffering any casualties.
+At 0630 on July 11, four T-34s advanced on the 3rd Battalion's position, passing through a minefield without suffering any casualties.
 Following the tanks, about 1,000 North Korean infantry of the North Korean 3rd Infantry Division conducted a double envelopment of the battalion, setting up roadblocks in its rear to prevent resupply and evacuation of wounded.
-Simultaneously, heavy mortar fire struck the battalion's command post, destroying its communications center and ammunition stocks, and inflicting heavy casualties.
+Simultaneously, heavy mortar fire struck the battalion's command post, destroying its communications center and ammunition stocks and inflicting heavy casualties.
 American forward observers were unable to communicate with the artillery due to the lack of communications equipment.
-The attack by the North Koreans was well coordinated, and it is likely that North Korean forces driven from the position in the night had been able to gather intelligence about the battalion's position.
+The attack by the North Koreans was well coordinated, and North Korean forces driven from the position in the night had likely been able to gather intelligence about the battalion's position.
 In the ensuing fight, American forces were overwhelmed again, fighting in desperate hand-to-hand combat.

 North Korean machine guns continued to assault the American lines, and Americans who had expended their ammunition were forced to use their weapons as clubs.
-Of 667 men in 3rd Battalion, over 60 percent became casualties, including the battalion commander, Lieutenant Colonel Carl Jensen, and much of the battalion staff.
-Shattered, 3rd Battalion was forced to withdraw in small groups, many of its soldiers already captured or forced to escape on foot through the countryside back to American lines.
+Of 667 men in the 3rd Battalion, over 60 percent became casualties, including the battalion commander, Lieutenant Colonel Carl Jensen, and much of the battalion staff.
+Shattered, the 3rd Battalion was forced to withdraw in small groups, many of its soldiers already captured or forced to escape on foot through the countryside back to American lines.
 Most of the retreating men were also captured.
 Remaining soldiers formed a provisional company of 150 for the retreat.
-In total 90 percent of the battalion's equipment, including weapons and helmets, was lost.
+Ninety percent of the battalion's equipment, including weapons and helmets, was lost.
 Another four of the M24 tanks were also destroyed without disabling any of the North Korean T34s.

 Chochiwon falls

-Under Smith, 1st Battalion emplaced on hills overlooking the road into Chochiwon, resting the night of July 11 with no contact from the North Koreans until the next day.
-Just after dawn on July 12, the American battalion first encountered North Korean patrols followed by an attack on their left flank by a North Korean force estimated as battalion sized at 0930.
-Soon afterward, some 2,000 North Koreans began a direct assault on 1st Battalion's position, supported by heavy artillery.
+Under Smith, the 1st Battalion emplaced on hills overlooking the road into Chochiwon, resting the night of July 11 with no contact from the North Koreans until the next day.
+Just after dawn on July 12, the American battalion first encountered North Korean patrols.
+This was followed by an attack on their left flank by a North Korean force estimated as battalion-sized at 0930.
+Soon afterward, some 2,000 North Koreans began a direct assault on the 1st Battalion's position, supported by heavy artillery.
 Stephens decided the understrength battalion, with its large percentage of replacements, could not hold its position long and ordered it to withdraw.
-Smith subsequently moved the battalion from the line one company at a time and the retreat was orderly.
+Smith subsequently moved the battalion from the line one company at a time, and the retreat was orderly.
 By nightfall, the entire regiment had moved by truck to a blocking position at Taepyong-ni, across the Kum River close to Taejon.
-In the meantime, U.S. forces on the westerly Kongju road fought a series of minor engagements to delay North Korean forces traveling down that road before retreating across the Kum river.
+In the meantime, U.S. forces on the westerly Kongju road fought a series of minor engagements to delay North Korean forces traveling down that road before retreating across the Kum River.